Vittorioux/EBBG-Previewer/README.md

 - Load a ROM, it has to be either a clean ROM or a ROM modified by this program only.
 - Load 2BPP or 4BPP PNGs as the battle backgrounds to preview.
 - Visit the different tabs to set palette cycling, scrolling and distortion settings.
+- You can also load full settings from a vanilla BG by using the 'Load entry' button.
 - Click "Execute" so all the data is written into the ROM.
 - Click "Run" to open the modified ROM with an emulator (specify the path to the emulator in the corresponding field).
 - Hold Y in-game to pause the animation.
+- Press D in-game to change the letterbox size.

 ## Dependencies
 This program uses Inhal by devinacker and SuperFamiconV by Optiroc (so big thanks to them!).